rcarmo/bottle-fever/README.md

 A clean-room clone of the Fever RSS aggregator, focusing on providing a compatible API and a simple but scalable feed store and fetcher based on SQLite or Postgres (using the [Peewee](http://peewee.readthedocs.org) ORM)

+## Project Status (May 2014)

+This is ON HOLD -- i.e., usable and reasonably updated, but I have decided I'd rather read my RSS feeds as mail and moved on to use [rss2imap][r2i], which was a more cost-effective hack.

+I am preparing to incorporate portions of this into [rss2imap-gae][r2ig], which is a completely different thing in more ways than one, so look there for news.

 # Target Features

 * Multi-user support